verajosemanuel/Master-Thesis-project/README.md

 ## File list:

-1. Memoria.Rmd  (code folder)
+1. memoria2.Rmd  (code folder)

-	Rmarkdown file for deploying ioslides/pdf presentation with embedded code.
-This file and the html/pdf result describes the thesis project, issues and solutions implemented using different tools and languages.
+	Rmarkdown file for deploying pdf presentation with embedded code.
+This file and the pdf result describes the thesis project, issues and solutions implemented using different tools and languages.

+2. memoria.Rmd  (code folder)

+	Rmarkdown file for deploying ioslides presentation with embedded code (same as the previous file).
+This one and the ioslide result describes the thesis project, issues and solutions implemented using different tools and languages.

-2. memoria2.pdf  (reports folder)
+3. memoria2.pdf  (reports folder)

 	pdf document returned by the execution of the Rmd file. **THIS MUST BE THE FIRST FILE TO BE OPENED**.
 Optionally you would prefer to read the ioslides (memoria.html)

-3. preliminar.ipynb / preliminar.html  (code / reports folders)
+4. preliminar.ipynb / preliminar.html  (code / reports folders)

 	iPython Notebook describing preliminary data analysis procedure and results.

-4. extraccion.sh (code folder)
+5. extraccion.sh (code folder)

 	Linux Bash script regarding the core functionality (file managing and parsing).

-4. resumen_juridico.sh  (code folder)
+6. resumen_juridico.sh  / clasificador.sh /  cleaner.sh /  (code folder)

-	bash script to be included for adding some specific text extraction exemplifying how to get data summary from every document (as term matrix) fullfilling specific user needs.
+	bash script to be included for adding some specific text extraction & functionality exemplifying how to get data summary from every document (as term matrix)  & fullfilling specific user needs.
+Read memoria2.pdf for details.

-5. some data files   (data folder)
+7. some data files   (data folder)

 	- pdf_metadata.csv (table containing the extracted metadata via extraccion.sh from every pdf document)
 	- files.csv (preliminary file type count)